pgdogdev/docs/docs/features/sharding/unique-ids.md

 Otherwise, you need to ensure each PgDog instance has a different **`NODE_ID`** environment variable configured at startup.
 The variable can contain anything, as long as it ends with `-<number>` (hyphen and a number).

-For example, if you have a three node deployment, they could be identified as follows:
+For example, if you have a three-node deployment, they could be identified as follows:

 === "Node 1"
     ```bash